equivalent/invader_detector/README.md

 # or
 rake spec

-# or to run tests with rubocop
+# or to run tests & rubocop
 rake
 ```